corentinway/fixp/README.md

 var dictionary = require( 'path_to_my_dictionaries_version44' );
 ```

-To adapt the dictionay to your client need, copy and past one dictionaries and change it to adapt it to you clients need:
+To adapt the dictionay to your client need, copy and paste one dictionary and change it to adapt it to your clients needs:

 * add fields
 * add components
+* change 'require' flag on a field

 ## Reader